abdullahthewebbee/Data-and-APIs/README.md

 #### Objectives

 1. Learn the basics of server-side programming with Node (and express?)
-2. Learn how to save data to a database with [NedB](https://github.com/louischatriot/nedb).
+2. Learn how to save data to a database with.
    - show just plain array
    - show flat file
    - introduce the idea of the database
 3. Learn how to use `fetch()` to POST data to the server.

 ### Module 3: The Weather Here

-[The Weather Here](https://github.com/joeyklee/the-weather-here) is a project tutorial by [@joeyklee](https://github.com/joeyklee).

 #### Objectives